 “These items have been legally forfeited to the U.S. government,” said Bonnie Magness-Gardiner, who manages the FBI’s Art Theft Program.
 “Technically, they belong to the Bureau now, but we don’t want to keep them.
 Even though we have tried to find the rightful owners over the years, we are making another attempt.”

 After Edward Forbes Smiley, III was arrested for the Yale library theft, he admitted stealing and selling nearly 100 rare maps from international collections over a period of seven years.
 With Smiley’s cooperation, we tracked down most of the dealers and collectors who purchased the approximately $3 million worth of stolen material.
 But returning the maps to their homes proved to be a daunting task.

 In many cases, the maps were cut from books with a razor and trimmed so they didn’t look like they came from books.
 Some of the maps had different titles—many in Latin—and could have come from several known copies of the same book.
 To further complicate matters, many libraries weren’t even aware they were missing items until we contacted them.

-The items still in our possession include rare maps such as an 18th century depiction of the United States, a 1683 street plan of Philadelphia, and several antique books.
+The items still in our possession include rare maps such as an 18th century depiction of the United States and a 1683 street plan of Philadelphia, as well as several antique books.